VWS-Python/vws-python/README.md

 The test infrastructure allows those keys to be set in the file `vuforia_secrets.env`.
 See `vuforia_secrets.env.example` for the environment variables to set.

-Do not use target database that you are using for other purposes.
+Do not use a target database that you are using for other purposes.
-This is because the test suite adds and deletes targets regularly.
+This is because the test suite adds deletes targets.

 To create a target database, first create a license key in the [License Manager](https://developer.vuforia.com/targetmanager/licenseManager/licenseListing).
 Then, add a database from the [Target Manager](https://developer.vuforia.com/targetmanager).